MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Experiments

 \textbf{Request Satisfaction Predictor.} In line with related work~\cite{ong2024routellm}, we choose ModernBERT~\cite{modernbert} as a transformer backbone and implement a multi-label classifier on top of it, where each label corresponds to whether a model can satisfy a user request.
 We freeze the transformer parameters and only train the classifier with SGD.
 The classifier is trained online while running each benchmark as described in our algorithm.
 We set $c = 0.1$, if not specified otherwise.

 \textbf{User \& Service Provider Requirements.} For each benchmark, we consider a pre-defined $\alpha$ stating the minimum request satisfaction rate over time.
 In practice, this is specified in the SLA between the user and service provider.
 The value of $\alpha$ in our experiments is set individually for every benchmark, based on the capabilities of the models in our zoo.
 To complete the SLA, a user and service provider need to agree on the cost of an inference service, i.e., they need to negotiate how many SLA violations are acceptable in the beginning.
 The service provider sets $V$ accordingly, to minimize operating costs over time.
 Regardless of $V$, \algname will eventually converge towards $\alpha$, as our theory has shown; $V$ only defines how long it may take.
-We set $V = 0.001$ by default. \textit{Since SLA metrics are usually measured over a period of time instead of instantaneously, it is sufficient to satisfy SLA requirements after a pre-defined number of requests.}
+We set $V = 0.0001$ by default. \textit{Since SLA metrics are usually measured over a period of time instead of instantaneously, it is sufficient to satisfy SLA requirements after a pre-defined number of requests.}

 \textbf{Objective.} We measure the effectiveness of \algname by its ability to meet $\alpha$ at minimal operating cost.
-This largely depends on the model call ratio, i.e., how many requests are made towards each LLM in our zoo.
-In our experiments, we use the per-request energy consumption when querying an LLM (measured in megajoule, MJ) as the cost metric.
+In our experiments, we use the per-request energy consumption when querying an LLM (measured in megajoule, MJ) as the cost metric. \camera{We also present the model call ratio, i.e., the share of benchmark requests routed to each model.}